SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

   }
   ```

-* In the terminal for the **Order Service** run the command : **mvn clean spring-boot:run**
+* In the terminal for the **Order Service**, stop the service if running and execute the command:
+  **mvn clean spring-boot:run**
 * Publish a few more orders from the **Order-Service** and see it being processed in the console logs.
-* Go back to the **Order-Service** and you will observe that the status of the newly created order is showing as
+* Go back to the **Order-Service,** and you will observe that the status of the newly created order is showing as
   VALIDATED as the orders are processed by the **Inventory-FraudCheck-Service**

-## Part-A : Retail Domain - Continued
+## Part-A: Retail Domain—Continued

 Let us continue with the next applications in the OTC flow :

 ### 3. Payment Service

 Payment-Service-Provider (PSP) or Payment Gateway integrations are inherently complex due to error handling and
-transactions management, asynchronous communication, scalability etc. Due to legacy architectural choices, Acme shop has
+transaction management, asynchronous communication, scalability, etc. Due to legacy architectural choices, Acme shop has
 faced considerable challenges in having a stable payment integration leading to revenue loss and customer
-dissatisfaction is many cases.
+dissatisfaction in many cases.
 Hence, PSP integration has been a major component of this POC for validating that Solace
 and EDA are a viable solution to this problem statement.

 #### Introduction